MakerPrepLA/makerprepla/lessons/lesson10_arrays/lesson10.md

 1. Write a function that takes an array of values and returns an boolean representing if the word "hello" exists in the array.
 2. Write a function that takes an array of values and a target value and returns how many times that target value exists in the array.
 3. Write a function that takes an array and returns a new array containing only the values at odd indexes in that array.
-4. Write a function called `sum_array` that takes an array of numbers and returns the sum of all of those numbers added together.
+4. Write a function called `sumArray` that takes an array of numbers and returns the sum of all of those numbers added together.
-5. Write a function called `array_math` that takes an array of numbers and a string with a mathmatical operator and applies that operator to all the numbers together. `array_math([4,2,3], "*")` should return `24`
+5. Write a function called `arrayMath` that takes an array of numbers and a string with a mathmatical operator and applies that operator to all the numbers together. `arrayMath([4,2,3], "*")` should return `24`
 6. Write a `zipper` function that combines two arrays in alternating order, `zipper([1,2,3],['a','b','c'])` should return `[1, 'a', 2, 'b', 3, 'c']`.
 Make sure to handle cases where one array is longer than the other.
-7. Write a function that merges two sorted lists into a new list. `merge_sorted([1, 2, 5, 9], [3, 7, 19])` should return `[1, 2, 3, 5, 7, 9, 19]`
+7. Write a function that merges two sorted lists into a new list. `mergeSorted([1, 2, 5, 9], [3, 7, 19])` should return `[1, 2, 3, 5, 7, 9, 19]`
 8. Write a function that creates an array of the first 100 Fibonacci numbers.

 <code-submission-form id="arrays-more_arrays">